Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Introduction

-Following the developments described above and motivated by results from quantum error correcting codes an interesting alternate conjecture for the holographic entanglement negativity involving the backreacted bulk minimal entanglement wedge cross section was advanced in \cite{Kudler-Flam:2018qjo} for subsystems with spherical entangling surfaces in the $AdS/CFT$ framework.
-Subsequently a ``proof" of the above conjecture involving the {\it reflected entropy} \cite {Dutta:2019gen} was established in a recent communication \cite{Kusuki:2019zsp} where a monodromy analysis was also described.
-The holographic entanglement negativity for bipartite states in the $AdS_3/CFT_2$ scenario obtained through the above conjecture matched with the corresponding replica technique results in the large central charge limit for the zero and finite temperature mixed state configurations of two adjacent and disjoint intervals.
-Interestingly these results for the holographic entanglement negativity are identical to those obtained through the earlier alternate proposal involving the lengths of bulk geodesics homologous to combinations of appropriate intervals described in \cite {Chaturvedi:2016rcn,Chaturvedi:2016rft,Malvimat:2017yaj,Jain:2017sct,Malvimat:2018txq} modulo certain overall numerical constants.
-Specifically the above match is exact for the mixed state configuration of two adjacent intervals whereas for the case of the disjoint intervals it matches only for the channel corresponding to the intervals being in proximity.
+Following the developments described above, an interesting alternative conjecture for the holographic entanglement negativity for bipartite states in dual $CFT$s involving the minimal entanglement wedge cross section (EWCS) backreacted by the bulk cosmic brane for the conical defect, was proposed in \cite{Kudler-Flam:2018qjo} for subsystems with spherical entangling surfaces in the $AdS/CFT$ framework.
+Subsequently a ``proof'' of the above conjecture involving the {\it reflected entropy} \cite {Dutta:2019gen} was established in \cite{Kusuki:2019zsp}\footnote { Note that the holographic conjecture involving the minimal EWCS described in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp} and its proof based on the reflected entropy should also include the Markov gap discussed in a recent communication \cite{Hayden:2021gno}.}.
+Utilizing their conjecture the authors in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp} obtained the holographic entanglement negativity for bipartite states in $CFT_{1+1}$s dual to static bulk $AdS_3$ geometries which matched with the corresponding field theory replica technique results described in \cite{Calabrese:2012ew,Calabrese:2012nk,Calabrese:2014yza} modulo certain constants \footnote { These constant terms appear to be related to the holographic Markov gap described in \cite{Hayden:2021gno} and mentioned in footnote \ref {Hayden}.}.
+Their construction was further refined in \cite {Basak:2020oaf} to resolve an issue for the entanglement negativity of the mixed state configuration of a single interval at a finite temperature in the dual $CFT_{1+1}$ through the appropriate correct construction for the corresponding minimal bulk EWCS.
+Interestingly these results also matched upto the constants mentioned above, with those obtained through the earlier holographic proposal involving the lengths of bulk geodesics homologous to combinations of intervals described in \cite {Chaturvedi:2016rcn,Malvimat:2017yaj,Jain:2017sct,Malvimat:2018txq}.